OpenAtom-Linyaps/linyaps/misc/lib/linglong/container/README.md

 are treated as OCI configuration generators for linglong.

-They will be executed by linglong runtime program with the constructing OCI configuration writed into their stdin.
+They will be executed by linglong runtime program with the constructed OCI configuration written to their stdin.
 They should print **FULL** content of that modified OCI configuration to their **stdout**, and print error message or warning to their **stderr**.